SEB-Core/mongoose-recipes/README.md

 // { new: true } ensures that the updated record is what is returned
 ```

-Now, we send a response:
+Now, you send a response:

 ```js
 res.send(recipe)